Kajaani University of Applied Sciences

 The extent of studies in a university of applied sciences is 210 - 240 credits (ECTS), which means 3,5 – 4 years of studies.
-An essential part of studies is practical training worth 30 credits (ECTS), designed to provide students with the opportunity to put theory into practice.
+An essential part of studies is practical training worth 30 credits (ECTS).
 Internationality is emphasized in all education offered at Kajaani University of Applied Sciences.
 It is possible to complete part of the studies and the practical training also abroad using the worldwide network of partners.
 KAMK also offers double degree programmes, giving the students an opportunity to finish their studies with two bachelor's degrees.

 Studies Offered in English

 The english-taught Bachelor's studies take approximately 3,5 years to finish.
 The Master's degree is a part-time degree, and it takes approximately two years to complete the degree.
 There are tuition fees for non-EU-students.
 The main application period for studies starting in autumn, is in January yearly.
-The applications to the English-taught degrees are submitted through www.studyinfo.fi during the application period.

 International Research, Development and Innovation Sector

 Kajaani University of Applied Sciences' research, development and innovation work supports enterprises and business life locally, nationally and, on its field of focus, also internationally.
 In R&D, KAMK focuses on the needs of the labor markets through higher education development projects.
 Most of the projects are collaborative undertakings with private companies, education institutions, governmental and non-governmental organizations and other bodies.

-CEMIS, the Centre for Measurement and Information Systems, is a contract-based joint centre of two universities (Oulu and Jyväskylä), KAMK, VTT Technical Research Centre of Finland Ltd. and CSC - IT Centre for Science Ltd. The main objective of CEMIS is to strengthen Kainuu’s position as a nationally and internationally significant measurement and information systems center of expertise.
+CEMIS, the Centre for Measurement and Information Systems, is a contract-based joint centre of two universities (Oulu and Jyväskylä), KAMK, VTT Technical Research Centre of Finland Ltd. and CSC - IT Centre for Science Ltd.